 Probably the most plausible defense for Arminianism is found in the universalistic passages in Scripture.
-Three of the most quoted are: II Peter 3:9, "Not wishing [or, KJV, not willing] that any should perish, but that all should come to repentance"; I Tim.
-2:4, [God our Savior] "who would have all men to be saved, and come to the knowledge of the truth"; and I Tim.
-2:5,6, "...Christ Jesus, who gave himself a ransom for all."

-In regard to these verses we must keep in mind that, as we have said earlier, God is the absolute sovereign Ruler of heaven and earth, and we are never to think of Him as wishing or striving to do what He knows He will not do.
+Three of the most quoted are: "...not willing that any should perish, but that all should come to repentance" (2 Pet.
+3:9).
+"Who will have all men to be saved, and to come unto the knowledge of the truth" (1 Tim.
+2:4). "...Christ Jesus; Who gave himself a ransom for all..."
+(1 Tim.
+2:5-6).
+In regard to these verses it must be borne in mind that (as we have said earlier) God is the absolute sovereign Ruler of heaven and earth, and man is never to think of Him as wishing or striving to do what He knows He will not do.
 For Him to do otherwise would be for Him to act foolishly.
-Since Scripture tells us that some men are going to be lost, II Peter 3:9 cannot mean that God is earnestly wishing or striving to save all individual men.
+Since Scripture teaches that some men are going to be lost (e.g., Mt.
+25:46), Peter cannot mean that God is earnestly wishing or striving to save all individual men.
 For if it were His will that every individual of mankind should be saved, then not one soul could be lost.
-"For who hath resisted his will?"
+As Paul said, "For who hath resisted his will?"
 (Rom.
 9:19).

-These verses simply teach that God is benevolent, and that He does not delight in the sufferings of His creatures any more than a human father delights in the punishment that he sometimes must inflict upon his son.
-The word "will" is used in different senses in Scripture as in our everyday conversation.
+These verses simply teach that God is benevolent and does not delight in the sufferings of His creatures, any more than a human father delights in the punishment that he sometimes must inflict upon his son.
+The word will is used in different senses in Scripture (as in everyday conversation).
 It is sometimes used in the sense of "desire" or "purpose."
 A righteous judge does not will (desire) that anyone should be hanged or sentenced to prison, yet he wills (pronounces sentence) that the guilty person shall be punished.
-In the same sense and for sufficient reasons a man may will to have a limb removed, or an eye taken out, even though he certainly does not desire it.
+In the same sense, for sufficient reason a man may will to have a limb removed (or an eye taken out), even though he certainly does not desire it.

-Arminians insist that in II Peter 3:9 the words "any" and "all" refer to all mankind without exception.
-But it is important first of all to see to whom those words were addressed.
-In the first verse of chapter 1, we find that the epistle is addressed not to mankind at large, but to Christians: "...to them that have obtained a like precious faith with us."
-And in a preceding verse (3:1), Peter had addressed those to whom he was writing as "beloved."
-And when we look at the verse as a whole, and not merely at the last half, we find that it is not primarily a salvation verse at all, but a second coming verse!
-It begins by saying that "The Lord is not slacking concerning his promise" [singular].
+Arminians insist that in 2 Peter 3:9 the words "any" and "all" refer to all mankind without exception.
+But it is important, first of all, to see to whom those words were addressed.
+The epistle is addressed not to mankind at large but to Christians: "...to them that have obtained like precious faith with us" (2 Pet.
+1:1).
+At the beginning of this very chapter Peter addressed those to whom he was writing as "beloved" (3:1).
+An examination of the verse as a whole, and not merely at the last half, reveals that it is not primarily a salvation verse at all but a second-coming verse!
+It begins by saying, "The Lord is not slack concerning his promise [singular]."
 What promise?
-Verse 4 tells us: "the promise of his coming."
-The reference is to His second coming, when He will come for judgment, and the wicked will perish in the lake of fire.
+"The promise of his coming" (v.
+4).
+The reference is to Christ's second coming when He will come for judgment, and the wicked will perish in the lake of fire.
 The verse has reference to a limited group.
-It says that the Lord is "long-suffering to us-ward," His elect, many of whom had not yet been regenerated, and who therefore had not yet come to repentance.
-Hence we may quite properly read verse 9 as follows: "The Lord is not slack concerning his promise as some count slackness, but is long-suffering toward us, not willing that any of us should perish, but that all of us should come to repentance."
+It says that the Lord is "longsuffering to us-ward"; that is, to His elect, many of whom had not yet been regenerated and who therefore had not yet come to repentance.
+Hence verse 9 may quite properly be read as follows: "The Lord is not slack concerning his promise as some count slackness, but is longsuffering to us-ward, not willing that any of us should perish, but that all of us should come to repentance."